Matching Your Wedding Band to Your Engagement Ring

 There are five things to consider; the metal, a coordinating cut, color, brilliance and width.

 Starting with the metals, for your rings to look marvelous, it's important that both of the metals be compatible in appearance and weight.

 The first step is to decide which metal will work best with your engagement ring.
-If it’s set in white gold, the gleam of a polished cobalt or titanium wedding band will accent the setting nicely.
+If it’s set in white gold, the gleam of a polished cobalt or titanium band will accent the setting nicely.
 There are several titanium and tungsten carbide designs that incorporate gold and silver that can enhance the charm of your engagement ring.
 As each of these metals can have different finishes, choose the one whose color most closely matches your engagement ring.

-Finally, pay close attention to both the brilliance and width of your wedding band; the idea is for both rings to complement each other and work well together as a unit.
+Finally, pay close attention to both the brilliance and width of your band; the idea is for both rings to complement each other and work well together as a unit.
 Ideally on your wedding day, as everyone admires your rings, no one should be able to tell that these rings were purchased separately.